dotnet/AspNetCore.Docs/mvc/migration/migratingfrommvc5.rst

 Gulp
 ----

 When you create a new web app using the ASP.NET 5 Web Application template, the project is setup to use `Gulp <http://gulpjs.com>`__.
 Gulp is a streaming build system for client-side code (HTML, LESS, SASS, etc.).
 The included *gulpfile.js* in the project contains JavaScript that defines a set of gulp tasks that you can set to run automatically on build events or you can run manually using the **Task Runner Explorer** in Visual Studio.
-In this section we'll show how to use the MVC 6 template generated *gulpfile.js* file to bundle and minify the JavaScript and CSS files in the project.
+In this section, we'll show how to use the MVC 6 template's generated *gulpfile.js* file to bundle and minify the JavaScript and CSS files in the project.

-If you created the optional *FullMVC6* project (a new ASP.NET MVC 6 web app with individual user accounts), add *gulpfile.js* from that project to the project we are updating.
-Right click  **web app > Add > Existing Item**.
+If you created the optional *FullMVC6* project (a new ASP.NET MVC 6 web app with Individual User Accounts), add *gulpfile.js* from that project to the project we are updating.
+In Solution Explorer, right-click the web app project and choose **Add > Existing Item**.

 .. image:: migratingfrommvc5/_static/addExisting.png

-Navigate to *gulpfile.js* from the new ASP.NET MVC 6 web app with individual user accounts and add the add *gulpfile.js* file.
-Alternatively, right click **web app > Add > New Item**, and then select **Gulp Configuration file**.
-Name the file *gulpfile.js*.
+Navigate to *gulpfile.js* from the new ASP.NET MVC 6 web app with Individual User Accounts and add the add *gulpfile.js* file.
+Alternatively, right-click the web app project and choose **Add > New Item**.
+Select **Gulp Configuration File**, and name the file *gulpfile.js*.
 Replace the contents of the gulp file with the following:

 .. literalinclude:: migratingfrommvc5/samples/WebApp1/src/WebApp1/gulpfile.js
   :language: javascript